farinah26/Resume-projects/project1-feedback-analysis/README.md

-Hybrid AWS Customer Feedback Analysis Platform Overview
+Hybrid AWS Customer Feedback Analysis Platform (Please view this document in Code format.)
+Overview

 This project is a serverless AWS solution to collect, process, and analyze customer feedback from multiple sources such as CSV files, surveys, and forms.